-2480 CERTIFICATION OF CAPITAL FILINGS AS REQUIRED BY THE REGULATOR
+2480 CERTIFICATION OF REGULATORY CAPITAL FILING

-- This subsection 2480 applies to the appointed actuary of a life insurer when giving an opinion on the appropriateness of capital requirement calculations pursuant to law or on the appropriateness of internal models used to determine required capital for segregated fund guarantees pursuant to requirements of the regulator. - .02 Such certifications should contain an opinion signed by the appointed actuary.
+- This subsection 2480 applies to the appointed actuary of a life insurer when giving an opinion on the appropriateness of capital requirement calculations pursuant to law. - .02 The certification should contain an opinion signed by the appointed actuary. - The appointed actuary should prepare a report to support the opinion that outlines the areas where the calculation required discretion or significant technical calculations, and the methodologies and judgments that were applied.

-Appropriateness of capital requirement calculations

-- The appointed actuary should prepare a report to support the opinion on the appropriateness of capital requirement calculations that outlines the areas where the calculation required discretion or significant technical calculations, and the methodologies and judgments that were applied.
 The report should be completed before the provision of a signed opinion pursuant to subsection 2480.
-[Effective February 8, 2013] - The opinion would be provided annually in support of the fiscal year-end regulatory capital filing on form(s) as directed by the regulator.

-- In providing such an opinion, the actuary would not be opining on whether the underlying factors or specified methods to be followed are appropriate but rather on the appropriateness of any interpretation and discretionary technical calculations and methods with respect to such guidelines. - .06 .Here is the standard opinion language [insert appropriate wording where indicated by square brackets].
+[Effective September 30, 2006] - The opinion would be made annually in support of the fiscal year-end regulatory capital filing on form(s) as directed by the regulator. - In providing such an opinion, the actuary would not be opining on whether the underlying factors or specified methods to be followed are appropriate but rather on the appropriateness of any interpretation and discretionary technical calculations and methods with respect to such guidelines.

+The wording of the opinion would be [insert appropriate wording where indicated by square brackets]

-"I have reviewed the calculation of the Minimum Continuing Capital and Surplus Requirement ratios of [company name] as at [date].
-In my opinion, the calculations of the components of the required and available capital have been determined in accordance with the regulatory guidelines, and the components of the calculations requiring discretion were determined using methodologies and judgement appropriate to the circumstances of the company."
+"I have reviewed the calculation of the Minimum Continuing Capital and Surplus Requirement ratios of [Company name] as at [Date].
+In my opinion, the calculation of the components of the required and available capital have been determined in accordance with the regulatory guidelines, and the components of the calculation requiring discretion were determined using methodologies and judgment appropriate to the circumstances of the company."

-[Note: For Test of Adequacy of Assets in Canada form filings "Minimum Continuing Capital and Surplus Requirement ratios" and "required and available capital" are replaced by "test of adequacy ratio" and "required and available margin".]
+[Note: For Test of Adequacy of Assets in Canada and Margin Requirements form filings "Minimum Continuing Capital and Surplus Requirement ratios", and "required and available capital" are replaced by "Test of adequacy of ratio", and "required and available margin".]

-[Note: For filings for provincially-regulated companies, the ratio definition, and definitions of required and available resources, should be amended to reflect the appropriate definitions in the provincial requirements.]
+[Note: For filings for provincially-regulated companies, the ratio definition and definitions of required and available resources should be amended to reflect the appropriate definitions in the provincial requirements.]